How to Apply

-- Indicate ART or PRE-ART EDUCATION as your intended major on your application.
+- On the application, indicate ART or PRE-ART EDUCATION as your intended major.
 This selection is not binding, but allows us to view your application status.

-- Submit your 8-12 image portfolio using our Slideroom account, detailed below.
-Students will complete Program 3—Portfolio Submission for Incoming 2019-20, ART FRESHMAN ART TRANSFER STUDENTS.*
+- Submit your portfolio through Slideroom below, select: Program 3—Portfolio Submission for Incoming 2019-20, ART FRESHMAN ART TRANSFER STUDENTS.*

 *Portfolio submission is not currently required for admission, but is recommended.
 Portfolio submission is required to be considered for incoming art student scholarships.
 Reviewing your portfolio allows the Art Department to send a recommendation to the Admissions Office on the applicant’s behalf, as a supplement to your main application.